THOMASELOVE/431-classes-2024/class04/README.md

 These come from the Welcome to 431 survey - some more results [are found here](https://github.com/THOMASELOVE/431-classes-2024/blob/main/class02/welcome-report.md).

+## What Should I Be Working On?

+See our [Course Calendar](https://thomaselove.github.io/431-2024/calendar.html) for readings and upcoming due dates.

+- Lab 1 due Wednesday 2024-09-11 at Noon.
+- Spiegelhalter: Chapters 2 and 3
+- R4DS: remainder of “Whole game” (Sections 1-8)
+- get going on [Project A](https://thomaselove.github.io/431-projectA-2024/) Data work
+- I would hold off on reading past Chapter 4 of our [Course Book](https://thomaselove.github.io/431-book/) until I finish Chapters 5-8.

 ## One Last Thing

 ![](regunberg-2024.jpg)